 KCA Summer News

-(on-screen text version)
+(on-screen text only version below)

 The Kananook Creek Association has had an initial meeting with Melbourne Water regarding the Melbourne University’s monitoring proposal with the aim of determining the exact source (s) of toxins and sludge.
 Melbourne Water are planning to initially place monitoring sensors in the Dandenong Creek.
 It the Dandenong Creek monitoring program is successful, Melbourne water plan to roll out the monitoring program to the Kananook Creek.
 There are ongoing meetings between Melbourne Water and the Kananook Creek Association regarding the toxicity of the Kananook Creek.